kaito-project/kaito-cookbook/examples/pr-agent/README.md

 ## 4. Set Up Azure Application Gateway Ingress Controller (AGIC)

 To allow your GitHub App to communicate with your AKS container, set up AGIC.
-**Note:** The container must be in the same cluster as your Kaito workspace.
+**Note:** The container must be in the same cluster as your KAITO workspace.

 - [Quickstart: Deploy Application Gateway for Containers (ALB Controller)](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/quickstart-deploy-application-gateway-for-containers-alb-controller)
 - [Bring Your Own Deployment](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/quickstart-create-application-gateway-for-containers-byo-deployment)